msxuc/EASIER/docs/autodiff.md

     **Challenge**: we may need to dynamically re-layout distributed tensors.

+## Implementation of EASIER JVP

+### Principles

+1. Metadata shape/dtype/role etc. should be stable, value-independent.

+    Currently as a simplified `JitEngine` rule, we enforce runtime values must have the same metadata across iterations.
+    Previously we have also proposed acceptance of changes, and it results in JIT re-codegen for certain operations.

+    However, metadata stableness is more important, because if a primal operation can have its shape changed, the _structure_ of the derived sub-Graph for calculating the operation's JVP may change dramatically.

+    So, we can accept that the JVP calculation of an operation is shape-dependent, as long as we ensure shape-stableness in EASIER.

+1. Audit JVP rule for every operator even it's auto-generated.

+    Although we can leverage PyTorch built-in AD functionality to generate JVP for some operators, we still need to audit JVP sub-Graph (or the generation of the sub-Graph) of every operator.

+    This is to exclude value-dependency, view-reusing etc.

+    E.g. PyTorch built-in JVP for `torch.prod(x, dim=-1)` results in `torch.ones([]).expand_as(X)` without extra `clone()`.

+    Remarks:

+    -   The requirement of value-independency and audit arguably stops us from directly and blindly calling `torch.func.jvp` in runtime, but legitimizes AOT and higher-order AD, for example, we can determine the JVP sub-Graph by providing **zero inputs in compile-time**, or **whatever legal inputs in dev-time** to author the JVP rule.

+    -   JVP rules for some operators (a typical example is `matmul`) may have a complicated decision space i.e. conditioning on shapes.
+        For such operators, instead of transforming the generation of JVP sub-Graph into code, we may use some light-weight transformation utilities like adding `clone()` calls on `torch.func.jvp()`-resultant FX Graphs of those operators.

+        What's more, such utilities also ease cases like `torch.prod` above, no matter it's compile-time or dev-time.

+    -   Pay attention to any operators with combined cases to a extreme extent:
+        1) legal inputs are not trivially zeros;
+        2) the shape-dependent decision space is complicated.

+1. Handle the propagation/transformation per-Node, as we have at least nested Module calls, which should result in an individual JVP Module for that nested Module.

+    Such nested Module do not have a dataflow-like reference on input/output Tensors and make it harder to leverage PyTorch built-in JVP mechanism on Graph level.

+### AOT passes

+1. When calling `easier.jvp`, decide input/output tangent Tensor instances,
+    since target input/output Tensors have been specified.

+2. In `easier.compile` and AOT passes, distribute and rewrite the _raw_ Module (may be another pre-existing JVP Module yet to be generated).

+    Distribution is necessary, otherwise we may not be able to run the raw Module because it cannot fit in one machine.

+3. Still in `easier.compile`, per-Node propagates and generates JVP calculation:

+    1. If not involving tangent calculation, keep the Node unchanged;

+    2. If the operator has predefined JVP rule (e.g. legal inputs are not zeros, PyTorch-built-in JVP is value-dependent) transform it using the rule.

+        **The predefined rule should define the how the result shapes/dtypes etc. are calculated.**

+    3. Otherwise, **Run the operator** using zero values, and their shapes/dtypes are extracted using `ElemPart` (because of fully fledged compilation in Step 2) and previous results/rules.

+        **This is mainly for operators with complicated shape-dependent decision space.**

+    Remarks:

+    -   For step 3 we can leverage `JitEngine` infrastructure (although during `easier.compile`)

+    -   For higher-order AD, Step 2 and 3 should be done recursively.

+4. Taking new JVP Nodes as well as new Selector/Reducer instances injected for JVP of Reducers/aggregators, redo tensor_grouping, partitioning, rewriting etc.

+### Open questions about JVP

+-   Aggregator `easier.prod` is likely non-differentiable currently.

+    If follow the idea of JVP for Reducer-using-prod, the resultant Selector will be too huge -- $O(\text{len}(idx)^2)$.

+    An alternative way is to do `cumprod` **along the batch dim**, which isn't compatible with EASIER semantics until we add mechanism for manipulation on batch dim.

+    E.g. `cumprod` generate two vectors with one position shifted:
+    $[1, a, ab, abc]$ and $[bcd, cd, d, 1]$, then the element-wise product is
+    $[t_a bcd, a t_b cd, ab t_c d, abc t_d]$.

 ## Open questions about AD

 1. Dense Jacobian matrix for optimization problems